-If the annual fee is still a bit much, the Sapphire Preferred and United Explorer card both come with $95 annual fees which are waived the first year.
+If the annual fee is still a bit much, the Sapphire Preferred and United Explorer card both come with $95 annual fees.
 However, the broader travel bonus category of the Sapphire Preferred gives it a slight edge.

 Best options for restaurants